 “In this topsy-turvy, Peter Pan mindset, young men shirk the responsibilities of adulthood and remain fixated on the trappings of boyhood, while the boys they still are struggle heroically to prove that they are real men, despite all the evidence to the contrary.”

 Ralph – he of the wrecking disposition – is a little kinder in his analysis.
 At the end of the first movie the eponymous hero declares: “The gamers say we’re ‘retro’, which I think means we’re old and cool.”
 Does this apply to the crowd in Emporium SF?
 Perhaps not entirely.
 On an air-hockey table two friends thrash the puck with force that would have terrified them as children; a man with a pierced nose and distended flesh tunnels dispassionately trounces his pink-haired girlfriend at pool; a fat man in too small a t-shirt furiously accuses a pinball machine of cheating him.

 Built in 1926 as the Harding Theater, this old building will have witnessed more dignified behaviour over the decades, but it’s hard to imagine that it was ever more popular.
 The table games seem fun, but many have queues so instead I head down towards the stage and once more to the computer games.

 Emporium SF offers a token system and most games are the equivalent of 25c to play.
 In a city as savagely expensive as this, the gaming alone is nowhere near enough to cover the rent.
-Instead, the business model relies on making its money from alcohol, which looking at just how many people are drinking, seems to be working well.
+Instead, the business model relies on making its money from booze, which looking at just how many people are drinking, is proving successful.

 There’s no Tekken here, but there are classics like Pac-Man, Tapper, and Street Fighter II, all of which make cameos in Wreck-It Ralph.
 There is also The Simpsons Arcade Game.